ri0t/avio/README.rst

     $ ./avio

+On the first start - or if there is no configuration at all - AVIO will create a configuration in ~/.avio

+You should edit the default router configuration to suit your controller and needs.
+A detailed explanation on how to write router scenes will follow.

 Arguments
 =========

 AVIO offers a few command line arguments:

 * -h                Display help text
 * --io              Display IO port tables for MIDI and Controllers
 * --mididev         Select a midi device (pick one from the --io command)
 * --gui             Run the (experimental) GUI
+* --program $NAME   Load router program configuration from ~/.avio/router_$NAME.json

 Controlling
 ===========